NextGeoss/ckanext-nextgeossharvest/README.md

 The products from the on time collections are created and published on the same day.
 The product from delayed collections are published with one month delay after being created.

-The collections were also splitted according to the resoltion to avoid a huge number of datasets being harvested.
+The collection to be harvested is defined on the harvester configuration.
 L1C, L2A and S1 products are published daily.
 S5 products are published every 5 days.
 S10 products are published every 10 days.
 S1, S5 and S10 products are tiles covering almost the entire world.
 Each dataset correspond to a single tile.